lamsalsamip1/Lumi-LSPP/Chatbot/data/courses/csit.md

 Semester VII: Advanced Java Programming, Data Warehousing and Data Mining, Principles of Management, Project Work, Elective III
 Semestser VII: Advanced Database, Internship, Elective IV, Elective V For detailed syllabus, go to https://cdcsit.edu.np/wp-content/uploads/2023/03/B.Sc_.-CSIT-Syllabus-Grading-System-2079.pdf

+Scholarship
+Two students from each college get a 100% scholarship.
+IOST publishes the merit list for scholarship in its website.The scholarship covers one male student and one female student.
+Besides this, There is less chance to get a 100% scholarship for students due to the high competition in this program.
+Government college also doesn’t provide 100% scholarship but offers low fees around 3-4 lakhs only.
+Most private colleges offer scholarships on the basis of students’ grades in +2 and entrance examinations conducted by IOST.
+Also, Some colleges offer next semester scholarships for merit students of the previous semester.
+Certain number of seats in each campus are reserved for females and minorities, which can be seen in the following page: https://entrancepreparationhub.com/wp-content/uploads/2024/09/1725442517352-1024x1024.jpg

+Fee Structure:
+Fee structure of BSc.CSIT in government colleges is around 3 – 4 Lakhs.
+In the case of private colleges, the Fee structure starts from 6 Lakhs to 20 Lakhs.